area9innovation/fast/mini/readme.md

 	4. Then we type check these definitions, and if the batch passed, we push it to the last known good
 	5. Then we produce outputs for each output defined

-## Plan
+## Milestones

+0. Get type inference to work
+   - Do not require typecheck unless the type of an id changes
+1. Get hello-world to compile to JS
+  - consider doing a statement-based intermediate AST

-0. Rig up file reading and dependency tracking
+2. Rig up file reading and dependency tracking
-   - Update declaratinos per file when file changes
+   - Update declarations per file when file changes
    - Track imports/exports
-   - Do not require typecheck unless the type of an id changes
    - Check imports/exports, undefined names

+3. Get error messages with locations to work

-1. Add gringo command, so we can send in any syntax
+4. Add gringo command, so we can send in any syntax
-2. Compile this to JS - consider doing a statement-based intermediate AST
-3. Add jupyter-style notebook feature and "resident" icon for the compiler
+5. Add jupyter-style notebook feature and "resident" icon for the compiler

-## Milestones

-1. Get hello-world to compile to JS

 ## Backends